-Dr. Brion Randolph was promoted to Medical Director of Hematology at Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia, in November 2013.
-He joined CTCA as a medical oncologist and hematologist when the hospital opened in August 2012.
+Dr. Brion Randolph is the Medical Director of Hematologic Oncology at Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia.
+He joined CTCA® as a medical oncologist and hematologist when the hospital opened in August 2012.

-Before joining the CTCA team, Dr. Randolph was the medical director for the cancer center at a hospital in Tennessee.
+Before joining the CTCA team, Dr. Randolph was the medical director for a cancer center in a hospital in Tennessee.
 He also served as principal investigator for the center’s clinical research through the Vanderbilt Ingram Cancer Center Affiliates Network and Eastern Cooperative Oncology Group.